On the Complexity of Random Satisfiability Problems with Planted Solutions: Results

 \subsubsection{Feige's Hypothesis}

 As a second application of our main result, we show that Feige's $3$-SAT hypothesis \cite{feige2002relations} holds for the class of statistical algorithms.
 A refutation algorithm takes a $k$-SAT formula $\Phi$ as an input and returns either SAT or UNSAT.
-The algorithm must satisfy the following: \begin{enumerate} \item If $\Phi$ is satisfiable, the algorithm always returns SAT. \item If $\Phi$ is drawn uniformly at random from all $k$-SAT formulae of $n$ variables and $m$ clauses, where $m/n$ is above the satisfiability threshold, then the algorithm must return UNSAT with probability at least $2/3$ (or some other arbitrary constant). \end{enumerate} As with planted satisfiability, the larger $m$ is the easier refutation becomes, and so the challenge becomes finding efficient refutation algorithms that succeed on the sparsest possible instances.
+The algorithm must satisfy the following: \begin{enumerate} \item If $\Phi$ is satisfiable, the algorithm always returns SAT. \item If $\Phi$ is drawn uniformly at random from all $k$-SAT formulas of $n$ variables and $m$ clauses, where $m/n$ is above the satisfiability threshold (the clause density at which the formula become unsatisfiable with high probability), then the algorithm must return UNSAT with probability at least $2/3$ (or some other arbitrary constant). \end{enumerate}

+As with planted satisfiability, the larger $m$ is the easier refutation becomes, and so the challenge becomes finding efficient refutation algorithms that succeed on the sparsest possible instances.
 Efficient $3$-SAT refutation algorithms are known for $m = \Omega (n^{3/2})$ \cite{coja2004strong, feige2004easily}.
-Feige hypothesized 1) that no polynomial-time algorithm can refute formulas with $m \le \Delta n$ clauses for any constant $\Delta$ and 2) for every $\eps >0$ and large enough constant $\Delta$, there is no polynomial-time algorithm that answers UNSAT on most 3-SAT formulae but answers SAT on all formulae that have assignments satisfying $(1-\eps)$-fraction of constraints.
+Feige hypothesized 1) that no polynomial-time algorithm can refute formulas with $m \le \Delta n$ clauses for any constant $\Delta$ and 2) for every $\eps >0$ and large enough constant $\Delta$, there is no polynomial-time algorithm that answers UNSAT on most 3-SAT formulas but answers SAT on all formulas that have assignments satisfying $(1-\eps)$-fraction of constraints.
 Hypothesis 2 is strictly weaker than hypothesis 1.
 Based on these hypotheses he derived hardness-of-approximation results for several fundamental combinatorial optimization problems.

 To apply our bounds we need to first define a distributional version of the problem. \begin{defn} In the distributional $k$-SAT refutation problem the input formula is obtained by sampling $m$ i.i.d. clauses from some unknown distribution $D$ over clauses.
 An algorithm successfully solves the distributional problem if: \begin{enumerate} \item The algorithm returns SAT for every distribution supported on simultaneously satisfiable clauses. \item The algorithm returns UNSAT with probability at least $2/3$ when clauses are sampled from the uniform distribution and $m/n$ is above the satisfiability threshold. \end{enumerate} \end{defn}